Bachelor of Science/Master of Public Health

 Applicants must have a minimum cumulative grade point average (GPA) of 3.20, and successful applicants will generally have a GPA above 3.50.

 The student does not have to complete SPH graduate courses prior to applying to the MPH program.

 The application to the BS/MPH program consists of:

-- a completed Sargent College BS/MPH Application Approval Form, signed by the Sargent College BS/MPH faculty advisor, submitted to the Admissions Office at the School of Public Health
+- a completed BS/MPH Application Approval Form, signed by the undergraduate BS/MPH Director

 - three letters of reference, including at least two from faculty members at Boston University specifically addressing the student’s capacity to do graduate-level work

 - Meet with undergraduate BS/MPH faculty advisor or program director in the fall of sophomore year to discuss application to the BS/MPH program.